pawp81/AdminSubmissionsAPI/EmailSubmission.md

 * Read user and shared mail (Mail.Read.Shared) (optional - needed if authenticated user should be able to submit emails not only for his/her mailbox but also from shared mailbox she/he has access to).
 Script cannot run as a daemon.
 It requires authentication of the user performing the submission.

+If organization doesn't allow users consent, admin will need to consent Mail.Read and Mail.Read.Shared permissions.

 ### Script search logic
 The script can look for emails in the single mailbox only.
 The mailbox to search is specified by *mailbox* parameter.
 Script can look for email using Internet Message ID (if *InternetMessageID* parameter is used) or submit all emails received by the mailbox in x number of hours since now (specified by *agoHours* parameter).
 AgoHours and InternetMessageID attributes should be used in a mutually exclusive manner.